Alanna Cooney

 Arushi will graduate Summa Cum Laude

 “Arushi Kende has had a truly remarkable career as an undergraduate at Cornell, and all her faculty have remarked on her sparkling intelligence, generous spirit and kind and humble demeanor.
 While at Cornell, she has been a Rawlings Undergraduate Research Scholar and a Humanities Research Scholar.
 She conducted fieldwork in India in the winter of 2025 in preparation for her honors thesis on Indian altruism and service, entitled, "The Cultivation of Altruistic Cultures: A Study on Seva from Asia to Ithaca."
 During her studies, she looked at models of altruism in a cross-cultural perspective and during the summer of 2025 she was an intern at Fallen Tree Zen Community where she helped to run their food project, Operation Soup Pot Love, started during the pandemic.
 Arushi demonstrated a skill at taking deep intellectual insights and applying them to real world problems such as alienation, loneliness, hunger, poverty and marginalization.
-While doing all of this work, she studied Sanskrit, was also very active in Cornell United Religious Work and each year spearheaded a special event wherein students honor their teachers, called Vandana Shiva.
+While doing all of this work, she studied Sanskrit, was also very active in Cornell United Religious Work and each year spearheaded a special event wherein students honor their teachers, called Guru Vandana.
 She also maintained an active and caring social community.
 For her honors work, she was awarded Cornell’s highest level of honors, summa cum laude.
 She has also been awarded a prestigious Fulbright grant to continue her work on community based altruistic practice in India, beginning in the fall of 2026.
 Arushi was not only a most decorated student: she left a lasting mark on the hearts of all who knew her and will be very missed.”
 Jane-Marie Law

 Emily Shen